Skill-Lab/SkillLab/README.md

 - `index.js`: Root file that renders the entire app

 ## Setup and Build Instructions:

-1. Go to the project code repository [link](https://github.com/Skill-Lab/SkillLab/)
+1. Open up the temrinal
-2. Open up the terminal and changed to a directory where you would like to place the project
+2. Change to a directory where you would like to place the project
 3. Type in `git clone https://github.com/Skill-Lab/SkillLab.git` in the terminal.
 This would download the project in the specified directory
 4. Change directories into `client/skill_lab`.
 Type in `npm install` in the terminal to download all of the project’s dependencies.
 5. A local Firebase API key would be needed to run the application locally.
 Please follow the instruction [here](https://firebase.google.com/docs/web/setup) to learn more about creating your own API key